viccon/sturdyc/README.md

 			return "", err
 		}

-		// Add the order status to the redis cache. go func() { o.RedisClient.Set(cacheKey, response.OrderStatus, time.Hour) }()
+		// Add the order status to the Redis cache so that it becomes available for the other containers. go func() { o.RedisClient.Set(cacheKey, response.OrderStatus, time.Hour) }()

 		return response.OrderStatus, nil